-The 2012 BRP Reassessment Report highlighted trails planning as an outstanding cross-jurisdictional obligation.
+The 2012 BRP Reassesment Report highlighted trails planning as an outstanding multi-jurisdictional obligation.
 Coordinated regional trails planning was identified as a potential regional economic driver during the FORA Colloquium (2013) and became the focus of a subsequent FORA Trails Symposium (2015).
-Following this activity the Post-Reassessment Advisory Committee (PRAC) requested FORA staff coordinate with local jurisdictions and regional interest groups to produce a Draft Trails Concept that built on BRP direction, and incorporated the most current development and trails concepts.
-The Fort Ord Recreation Trail and Greenway (FORTAG.org), a citizen-led trails plan, provided a updated alignment as a contemporary planning reference point, which maximized interconnectivity, safety, rider experience, and economic development potential.
-A planners working group with jurisdiction representatives was convened and completed the Draft Trails Concept, which was received by the FORA Board in March 2016.
-The Draft Trails Concept is shown as an Opportunity in the RUDG Trails Location map (p.
-83).
-Planning, funding and implementation now sit with the Transportation Agency of Monterey County (TAMC), in partnership with local jurisdictions and interest groups.
+Following this activity the Post-Reassessment Advisory Committee (PRAC) requested FORA staff coordinate with local jurisdictions and regional interest groups to produce a draft Trails Concept that built on BRP direction, and incorporated the most current development and trails plans.
+Staff completed this effort and brought a Draft Trails Concept to the Board in March 2016.
+The concept is shown as an Opportunity in the RUDG Trails Location maps.
+Planning, funding and implementation now sit with the Transportation Agency of Monterey County, in partnership with local jurisdictions and interest groups.